psyGamer/Arctic-Night-KDE/README.md

 ./install.sh
 ```

-If to latest version, run: `./update.sh`
+If you want the latest version, run: `./update.sh`

 If you want to uninstall the themes, run: `./uninstall.sh`